Donkemezuo/HealthFirstApp/README.md

     - skin color
     - hair color

- - See various planets on starwars
+ - See a list of various planets on starwars
  - Clicke to see more details about a planet like;
     - name
     - population